 Opportunities could include coaching or working with a team in a school, college, university, FA Charter Standard Club or The FA Club Links programme.
 This can be as small as assisting an experienced coach, to running one-off coaching sessions, to working with a team on a regular basis in training and also on a match days.

 Refereeing games within school, college, university or club football on a voluntary basis.
-Young leaders can get involved in refereeing small–sided games, intra school football or chose to focus on 11v11 football and become part of the National Referee Development programme.
+Young leaders can get involved in refereeing small–sided games, intra school football or become part of the National Referee Development programme.

-Assisting in the coordination and organisation of an event(s).
-It can be any kind of event from intra school football to regional/national tournaments.
+Assisting in the coordination and organisation of events.
+It can be anything from intra-school football to national tournaments.

-Ensuring that all players have signed up to the Respect Codes of Conduct, putting up Respect barriers and ensuring that teams all understand the competition rules and regulations.
-This work to ensure that the club, league, school, college or university’s Respect practices are adhered to is rewarded through the programme.
+Ensuring that all players have signed up to Respect codes of conduct, putting up Respect barriers and ensuring that teams all understand the competition rules and regulations.
+This work to ensure that Respect practices are adhered and rewarded.

 What is the cost?